gtheler/thesis/front/resumen.md

 \vspace{0.75cm plus 0.5cm}

+---
+comment: |
   * state the problem
   * say why it's an interesting problem
   * say what your solution achieves
   * say what follows from your solution
+...

 \vspace{\fill}